 Jujamcyn Theaters, in connection with the $115 million financing of its Broadway theater business.

-Madison Square Garden Companies, in connection with various arena and NBA and NHL franchise-related developments and financings and in the proposed separation of its sports and entertainment businesses, which includes a spin-off of its entertainment businesses into a separately traded public company.
+The Madison Square Garden Company, in connection with various arena and NBA and NHL franchise-related developments and financings and in the proposed separation of its sports and entertainment businesses, which includes a spin-off of its entertainment businesses into a separately traded public company.

 Office of the Commissioner of Major League Baseball (MLB) in numerous governance, transactional and litigation matters.

-MLB Advanced Media (MLBAM) in numerous transactional and governance matters, including MLBAM’s formation of BAMTech, MLB’s digital streaming technology business, and the subsequent acquisition by the Walt Disney Company of a 33% interest in BAMTech, as well as the formation of BAMTech Europe, BAMTech’s joint venture with Discovery Communications.
+MLB Advanced Media (MLBAM) in numerous transactional and governance matters, including in connection with MLBAM's formation of BAMTech (MLB's digital streaming technology business), BAMTech's partnership with Eurosport and the sale to the Walt Disney Company of a majority interest in BAMTech over several different transactions.

 Outerstuff, Ltd. (U.S.) in connection with an investment by private equity funds affiliated with The Blackstone Group L.P.
 (U.S.) (2014) and various professional sports leagues.

 New York Football Giants, in connection with all financings, ownership and other team and NFL matters.